Riyachauhan11/Huffman-Coding/README.md

 Huffman Coding is a lossless data compression algorithm, ie. it is a way of compressing data without the data losing any information in the process.
 It is useful in cases where there is a series of frequently occurring characters.
+Most frequent characters have the smallest codes and longer codes for least frequent characters.